Luling, Louisiana: Demographics

+Economy

+Luling is home to a major chemical factory operated by Bayer and formerly Monsanto.
+The plant is best known for producing Roundup, a popular herbicide and making Monsanto the world's single largest producer of glyphosate.
+This plant, however, was involved in a string of Louisianan controversies involving environmental safety of industrial chemical production, especially carcinogens, contributing to the Cancer Alley nickname.

 George Prince tragedy

 Before the Destrehan-Luling Bridge was completed in 1983, connecting the communities of Destrehan and Luling, automobile ferries connected the towns.
 On October 20, 1976, one of these ferries, the George Prince, was struck by a tanker and capsized as it crossed the Mississippi River.
 Seventy-eight passengers and crew died.

 Education

 St. Charles Parish Public School System operates public schools: